isc-projects/bind9/doc/arm/plugins.rst

 -  ``plugin_check``
    to test syntactic correctness of the plugin parameters.

-At various locations within the ``named`` source code, there are "hook points" at which a plugin may register itself.
-When a hook point is reached while ``named`` is running, it is checked to see whether any plugins have registered themselves there; if so, the associated "hook action" - a function within the plugin library - is called.
+At various locations within the :iscman:`named` source code, there are "hook points" at which a plugin may register itself.
+When a hook point is reached while :iscman:`named` is running, it is checked to see whether any plugins have registered themselves there; if so, the associated "hook action" - a function within the plugin library - is called.
 Hook actions may examine the runtime state and make changes: for example,